-I will never be the trainer who tells you that you can’t eat this and you can’t drink that. is not my philosophy, never has been and never will be.
+I will never be the trainer who tells you that you can’t eat this and you can’t drink that.
+It’s not my philosophy; never has been and never will be.
 Why?
 I practice what I preach.
 I train hard and I eat a balanced diet, but I still eat chocolate and I love to have a beer with my friends.
 I just know my limits.

-Yes.
-You can drink alcohol and lose weight.
+Yes, you can drink alcohol and lose weight.

-Don’t get me wrong, this isn’t the green light to have a bottle of wine a night or 8 espresso martinis after work on a Friday.
-Too much alcohol can impede weight loss and even lead to weight gain.
-The important thing is that you don’t overdo it and you understand the effects alcohol will have on your body, how it can slow your weight loss, and how to enjoy a drink without sabotaging your weight loss goals.
+Don’t get me wrong, this isn’t the green light to have a bottle of wine tonight or 8 espresso martinis after work this Friday.
+Too much alcohol can hinder your weight loss and can also lead to weight gain.
+The important thing is that you understand the effects alcohol will have on your body, how it can slow your weight loss, and how to enjoy a drink without sabotaging your weight loss goals.

-How (too much) alcohol can impact your weight loss.
+Why alcohol can slow your weight loss.

 #1.
-Don’t go overboard.
+If you drink, don’t go overboard.

 #2.
-Pick the healthier drink option.
+Pick a healthier drink option.

 #3.
 Hydrate, hydrate, hydrate.

 #5.
-Don’t skip meals but don’t overeat
+Don’t skip meals (but don’t overeat while drinking either)